 Welcome to Cryptogram Puzzles!

 On this page, you'll find two Cryptogram large print puzzle books.
-The aim?
-Keep your brain busy with these challenging puzzles.
-Volumes 1 and 2.
+Each book contains 200 puzzles!

-Don’t become a Bored Boomer… Treat yourself to our all-new Large Print Code-Cracking puzzles containing 200 Cryptograms.
 If you’re wanting to keep your memory sharp and wear glasses, we’ve got you covered with large print puzzles.
 No more squinting.

 Read the history lesson behind WWII ciphers (shown below the two book covers).
 Then go grab a pencil, find a comfy chair… and have hours of fun deciphering these great cryptogram quotes!

-PS—At the back of our book, we want you to tear out a page.
-Why?
 We’ve included a Bored Boomer Bookmark so you can easily keep track of where you are—so you won’t lose your place!
 It’s our gift to you.

 The book is a “just right” 7” x 10” comfy size.
 While you get one for yourself, don’t forget your friends who’d love their own copy too.